Senior Event Manager, Eden Park

 Initially joining Eden Park as a marketing assistant, she quickly impressed her co-workers and was promoted to event manager within less than two years; an achievement she is very proud of.

 “I was already dreaming of becoming Eden Park’s event manager when I was doing my workplace experience, but I thought that it would be a very long time until I was offered the opportunity.
 However, thanks to the significant experience I gained at New Zealand’s national stadium, and with the support of our Executive Leadership Team, I progressed to the event manager role after two years at Eden Park and have never looked back.”

 Bringing sporting events to life

-Having now worked at Eden Park for over seven years, Chynna has had many achievements she is especially proud of.
+Having now worked at Eden Park for over eight years, Chynna has had many achievements she is especially proud of.